lcim/TUWtest/README.md

 size.
 This is explained by the ingenuity of Mazi Izuogu - he established and exploited the 'GREENCARD' scheme some centuries ago to a great success!
 He welcomed all manner of people who were either displaced from their ancestral lands, slaves escaping from their masters, valiant men in search of conquest etc.
-This provided him with a large population and consequently increased his economic and military power.
+This provided him with a large population and consequently increased his economic and military might.
 If Arondizuogu is made up of his direct descendants, it would have been a small community today.
 Being a conglomerate, there is a blend of culture.